ParkitectNexus/ParkitectNexusClient/README.md

-# Parkitect Nexus Client
+# ParkitectNexus Client
-An automatic blueprint and savegames installer for Parkitect Nexus.
+An automatic blueprint and savegames installer for ParkitectNexus.

 https://parkitectnexus.com

-Copyright 2015 Parkitect Nexus, Tim Potze
+Copyright 2015 ParkitectNexus, Tim Potze

 You are forbidden to distribute, modify or sublicense any part of the source code or binaries of this project.